What is a House in Multiple Occupation (HMO)?

 - a plan of the floor layout showing the size of the rooms (similar to the type issued by estate agents) - this does not apply to renewal applications

-- the licence fee (£590 for a new application or £520 for a licence renewal.
-There is a discount of £25 for members of an approved landlords association).
+- the licence fee.
 Please make cheques payable to Waverley Borough Council and write the address of the property on the back of the cheque.

 There is an additional charge of £100 for late applications.
 This late fee may apply where a licence was required but not applied for or where insufficient information is provided in the application.
 We may also issue the licence for less than five years.

 Under the Housing Act 2004, you are liable for an unlimited fine if your property requires licensing and you do not apply for a licence.
 It may also affect you ability to get a licence in the future.